BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 **Are you a product owner or technical lead for a project?**
 If not, you will need to find one of those two people to make this request.

+**Are you looking to creating a Open Source BCGov GitHub Repo?**
+If so, ask the contact person that introduced you to us to make a request for your access to BCGOV GitHub Organization.
+Once you join the organization, you could create repository there.
+For private repo, please proceed with this template.

 ## Step 1
 Visit DevHub for detailed instruction on creating a request: